Frequently Asked Submission Questions

-If you have questions or concerns, please raise those concerns with the Submission Coordinator.
+If you have questions or concerns, please raise those concerns with Mark Galeotti.

-We ‘ll accept most reasonable submissions, but there may be one or two submissions that don’t make it.
-All game submissions are evaluated by the Submission Committee, using a number of criteria.
-We try to work with submitters to make all the submissions successful.
-When a submission fails, we’ll try to make it clear why the submission was rejected.
-Our expectation is that we might reject a submission because we already have a similar game scheduled, or because a submission insists on specific time slots and the schedule is nearly full.
+We’ll accept most reasonable submissions, but there may be one or two submissions that don’t make it, usually for reasons of scheduling, overlap or because we worry that it is unlikely to recruit to the necessary level.
+We try to work with submitters to make all the submissions successful, though, and when a submission fails, we’ll try to make it clear why the submission was rejected.

 You can, but that is likely to fall within the remit of Seminars and Talks.